joselhurtado/n8n-nodes-pdf-accessibility/README.md

 - PDF may have security restrictions
 - File corruption or unsupported features
 - Try with a simpler PDF first

+**"PDF file required" or "Binary data missing"**
+- Ensure the previous node provides PDF files as binary data
+- Check that the binary property is named 'data'
+- Verify the file is actually a PDF (not image or other format)
+- Use nodes like HTTP Request, Read Binary File, or cloud storage nodes

 **"File validation failed"**
 - Check file size (must be under limit)